koroltim/Ploomber-on-SLURM/examples/ml-basic/README.md

 # Basic ML project

 <!-- start description -->
-THis pipeline downloads data, cleans it, generates features and trains a model.
+This pipeline downloads data, cleans it, generates features and trains a model.
 <!-- end description -->

 ## Description